 Though gaining the skill, [Goblin Anatomy Lvl 1/10], had to have some value.

-Pausing for a moment at the torch still aflame he immediately squashed it out onto the rock floor once more plunging himself into darkness.
+Pausing for a moment at the still burning torch he quickly put it out on the rock floor, once more plunging himself into darkness.
 The element of surprise was his only ally in a place like this.
 At the very least, the fact that the goblin carried a torch at all meant they couldn't see either.
-Besides, his arcanist class might let him gain a skill for seeing the dark.
+Besides, his [Arcanist] class might let him gain a skill for seeing the dark.
 Or so he thought...

-There in the dark sat a man, spending his time away, squinting his blue eyes at the darkness.
-He lacked any complicated thoughts beyond the now unbridled excitement of the situation he was in.
+There in the dark sat a man, wasting his time away, squinting his blue eyes at the darkness.
+He lacked any complicated thoughts beyond unbridled excitement at the situation he was in.
 He had just arrived and already his magic had reached a new height.
-He could truly consider himself an arcanist and on the path to greater magics.
+He could truly consider himself an [Arcanist] and on the path to greater magics.